SauravGits/testrepo/README.md

 # testrepo
-Testing to create new repo
+Testing to create new repository.
+Also adding a readme file and editing it.